This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

 To achieve this, follow these steps:

-As soon as the next automatic updates go through the hosts, the old monitoring instance will be locked out.
+As soon as the next automatic updates go through the hosts, the old monitoring site will be locked out.
 From that time on the hosts to be monitored will only answer to the new Checkmk server.
 Following the second automatic update the agent will be installed by the new Checkmk server accordingly.

 4.3.
-The Agent Updater as automatic installer
+The agent updater as automatic installer

 Proceed as follows: